 Overall CCASP aims to improve our understanding of the social protection and climate change intersection, and strategically consolidate learning to inform and stimulate the expansion of social protection systems that can protect populations from the worst impacts of climate change, globally.

-Over the last year CCASP has been working on these issues with:
+Over the last two years CCASP has been working on these issues with: